The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 This rating factor is simple.
 The more experience you have behind the wheel, the less likely you are to make the mistakes that lead violations and claims.
 For an insurance company, this means you’re less risky of a client.
 Drivers with many years of experience typically enjoy lower insurance prices than do newer drivers.
 Learn more about finding affordable car insurance as a new driver.

 Location functions as a rating factor on two levels: state and zip code.
 Car insurance is regulated at the state level and subject to each state's regulations.
 For example, Michigan, a no-fault state, requires all drivers carry unlimited Personal Injury Protection (PIP) coverage by law.
 This makes car insurance exceedingly expensive because of the cost of PIP coverage and the additional cost of “unlimited" coverage that is passed to insurers.
-Car insurance costs in Michigan are typically $1,500 per year more than in Ohio, a neighboring state.
+Car insurance costs in Michigan are as much as $1,500 per year more expensive than in Ohio, a neighboring state.

 Car insurance is also priced by location at a more granular level.
 Car insurance is priced by zip code to help insurance companies adjust for the external rating factors associated with your neighborhood.
 Insurance costs are higher in areas with more drivers.
 This is true of zip codes prone to floods, wildfires, crime, or other risks covered by your car insurance.